Essay writing blog on WritePaperFor.me

 3. The concluding sentence wraps up the paragraph and ensures a smooth transition to the next paragraph.

 By learning to combine these parts seamlessly, you can transform your ideas into a single academic stream.
-The overall process may take some time to polish but don't worry.
+The overall process may take some time to polish, but don't worry.
 In a week or two, you will master the narrative paragraph flow and basic principles of writing.

 Common Types of Paragraphs Students Use